Sambalogna/ormEcommerce/README.md

 ## Description:

 This project takes in seed data into a sql database, and creates tables for each model necessary for a ecommerce backend.
 Each model formats the seed data according to requirements of each model type.
 Then the restful api routes will create, delete, update, retrieve by id or retrieve all data from each model type.

+Installation videos are found under Installation

 ## Table of Contents